mjosaarinen/lwaes_isa/README.md

     polynomial bases are used by AES and SM4, finite fields are affine equivalent, so much of the circuitry of the three is shared.
     SM4 does not need an inverse S-Box for decryption.
-*   **Question:** Should we also support Russian GOST R 34.12-2015 Kuznyechik?
-    It has a different type of S-Box construction, but it is also 8-8 bit and the instruction could be quite similar.

 ### Testing